Deltares/QGIS-Tim/docs/installation.rst

 A modern (>=3.0) QGIS installation is required.
 A basic QGIS installation (as can be gotten `here <https://qgis.org/en/site/>`_) suffices to run the plugin, but will not suffice for full development capabilities (see section below).
+When downloading, choose the Standalone installer, currently version 3.16.

 QGIS comes with its own Python installation and interpreter.
 This installation does not provide a package manager such as